AbirFaisal/RealScope/README.md

 # RealScope
 OWON VDS1022 Software Modification Project, Because having a USB scope should be like having a RealScope.

 Working.zip contains a tested and functional version.
+Just use that for now.
+I am still trying to figure out exactly what direction to go with the software.

 JavaDocs: https://abirfaisal.github.io/RealScope/

+**Windows:** If the unmodified software works this should as well.
-Tested on MacOS, you do need install the appropriate the drivers though
+Obviously you need the drivers so grab them from the stock Owon application.

+**MacOS:**

+This software is built and tested on MacOS.
+The master branch should always build with no errors on JDK11.

-To install with Homebrew on MacOS:
+Install drivers with Homebrew on MacOS:
 > brew install libusb-compat libusb

-If the OEM software works on windows then this modified version should work as is.

-For additional performance replace logo.png in com.owon.uppersoft.dso.image with a keysight logo.
-Because its not about the scope you have its about the scope you feel like you have.
-JK don't do that.
+If you haven't added JDK to your $PATH then you need to install it as well.
+>brew install java

+This should compile on JDK11 with the following compiler option (not needed on JDK8):
+> --add-exports=java.base/sun.nio.ch=ALL-UNNAMED

+The end goal of this project is to develop an instrumentation GUI that isn't horrible nor time consuming to change simple settings.